ibm-build-lab/terraform-ibm-cloud-pak/examples/odf/README.md

 These parameters are:

 - `ibmcloud_api_key`: IBM Cloud Key needed to provision resources.
-- `worker_nodes`: Number of worker nodes in the cluster
 - `cluster`: Cluster ID of the OpenShift cluster where to install IAF

 Execute the following Terraform commands: